 Antimicrobial resistance is a major health crisis humanity faces today affecting both high and low-income countries.
-The emergence of superbugs, a shrinking pipeline of antibiotics, and ineffective therapy underscores the need for new antibiotics and new antibiotic classes.
-In 2013, the CDC estimated that more than 2 million people were infected by antibiotic-resistant infections each year in the US alone, with at least 23,000 deaths as a result of those infections.
-An alarming estimate is that if unchecked super bugs will be responsible for more than 10 million deaths each year by 2050, far outpacing all other major causes like diabetes, cancer, and road accidents, and its economic impact will reach $100 trillion by 2050.
+The emergence of super bugs and ineffective antibiotics in the face of multi-drug resistant pathogens underscores the need for new antibiotics and new antibiotic classes.
+In 2013, more that 2 million people were infected by antibiotic-resistant infections every year in the US alone, with at least 23,000 succumbing to those infections.